orbbec/OrbbecSDK_v2/examples/2.device.playback/README.md

 ## Overview

-This example demonstrates how to use the SDK to read and visualize data from a ROS bag file (.bag) with Orbbec camera streams.
+This example demonstrates how to use the SDK to read and visualize data from a ROS bag file (.bag).

 ### Knowledge